MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/tutorial-unpackaged-deployment.md

 ms.localizationpriority: medium
 ---

-# Tutorial: Build and deploy an unpackaged app that uses the Windows App SDK
+# Advanced tutorial: Build and deploy an unpackaged app that uses the Windows App SDK

-This article provides a step-by-step tutorial for an **advanced scenario**, in which you configure a non-MSIX packaged app to load the Windows App SDK runtime and call Windows App SDK APIs.
+This article provides a step-by-step tutorial for an advanced scenario, in which you configure a non-MSIX packaged app to load the Windows App SDK runtime and call Windows App SDK APIs.
 This tutorial demonstrates explicitly calling the bootstraper API and leverages a basic Console app project, but the steps apply to any unpackaged desktop app that uses the Windows App SDK.

-You can also choose the simple approach of auto-initializing the Windows App SDK through the `WindowsPackageType` project property.
+**Simple approach:** You can auto-initialize the Windows App SDK through the `WindowsPackageType` project property.
 See [Create a WinUI 3 app](../winui/winui3/create-your-first-winui3-app.md) for instructions.

 Before completing this tutorial, we recommend that you review [Runtime architecture](deployment-architecture.md) to learn more about the Framework package dependency your app takes when it uses Reunion, and the additional components required to work in an unpackaged app.